shawnlong636/TaskAssigner/README.md

  > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
 We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
- > Your project description should summarize the project you are proposing.
 > * For our project we've decided to go with a designing a task assigner application that lets the user create a task, assign it to a person, and give a time and date to compelete the task by.
 Their will be an easy to use graphical interface.\
  > * Why is it important or interesting to you?
  >   - This project is interesting to us, because it can reflect a planner for chores at home, a task board for people in a group can use, or even a simple todo list.
 Planners with time blocks tend to be the best for productivatie so it would be interesting to build one.